-One of our favourite places to go for a day out in Brighton is the Sea Life Centre.
-The centre is situated right on the seafront, by the pier.
+If you live in/near or are visiting Brighton, then one of the places you must visit is the Sea Life Centre.
+The centre is situated right on the seafront, by the pier so you can’t miss it.
 Although there are a lot of steps down to the entrance, if you head down to the beach there is a tunnel.
 This is ideal if you have a wheelchair or a pushchair.
 The Brighton Sea Life Centre is actually the oldest operating aquarium in the world.
-It was built-in 1872 and features 3,500 mesmerising creatures including inquisitive sea turtles and magnificent sharks.
+It was built-in 1872 and features 3,500 creatures including a sea turtle and magnificent sharks.
 It is a stunning building, full of Victorian architecture.

 “When life gets you down, you know what you gotta do?
 Just keep swimming.”

-Due to it’s location right on the seafront it means you can wander along the beach, pier or into town if you have time to spare.
+Due to its location right on the seafront it means you can wander along the beach, pier or into town if you have time to spare.
 Have you been to the Sea Life Centre in Brighton?
 If you have I would love to know if your little ones are as obsessed with it as Clem is.